psongpin/eslint-prettier-ts-setup/README.md

-## Basic Linting and Formatter Setup on CRA
+## Linting and Formatter Setup with Typescript on CRA

 This repo documents the setup for Typescript, ESLint with Airbnb config, Prettier, Husky, Lint-Staged with React on CRA.